aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer_Longitudinal.md

     When one session is used for template creation, FreeSurfer (`recon-all -base`) may crash if it has to handle a very long path.
     The workaround we are currently using is that when one time point is detected for a given participant, FreeSurfer will be run in a temporary folder (e.g. `/tmp/tmp<hash>`) instead of `<path_to_wd>/t1-freesurfer-template/ReconAll`.
     Then, the results will be copied to the working directory before the temporary folder is deleted.

+??? failure "Known error with FreeSurfer on Linux : buffer overflow"
+    If you are running the `t1-freesurfer-longitudinal` pipeline on Linux, it might crash with this error message :

+    ```console
+    *** buffer overflow detected ***: terminated
+    Abort (core dumped)
+    Wed Feb 26 11:43:21 CET 2025
+    ERROR: vertexvol
+    mris_convert --volume sub-MIRIAD215_ses-1a. long.sub-MIRIAD215_long-lalb lh /localdrive10TB/users/matthieu.joulot/data/miriad/processings/freesurfer/wd_trt_m/t1-freesurfer-longitud
+    sub-MIRIAD215_ses-1a_long-1alb/sub-MIRIAD215_ses-1a. long. sub-MIRIAD215_long-lalb/surf/h. volume
+    Command exited with non-zero status 1
+    ```
+    This is due to FreeSurfer way of handling long paths.
+A workaround is to place the working directory in a folder with the shortest absolute path possible.

 ## Outputs